ppouhack/ppouhack/README.md

 Currently focused on optimizing data pipelines, browser extensions, and automation scripts — all built with clarity and purpose.

+📡 Follow me on [Twitter (X)](https://x.com/ppougod) for insights on DeFi, AI, and community building.

 ### ⚙️ Tech Stack
 **Languages & Frameworks:**
 • `Python`